pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Imagination will often carry us to worlds that never were.
 But without it we go no where."
 --Carl Sagan

-"... someone able to speak the truth, a ... courageous and angry individual for whom no worldly power is too big and imposing to be criticised and pointedly taken to task.
-The real or true intellectual is therefore always an outsider, living in self-imposed exile, and on the margins of society.
-He or she speaks to, as well as for, a public, necessarily in public, and is properly on the side of the dispossessed, the un-represented and the forgotten."
---Edward Saïd

 "If you want to build a ship, don't herd people together to collect wood, and don't assign them tasks and work, but teach them to long for the endless immensity of the sea."
 --Antoine de Saint-Exupery